OCO’s SAF Program Launches Annual Stalking Awareness Month Campaign

 Intimate partner stalking makes up the majority of all stalking cases, and is often a sign that other forms of violence are occurring.
 74% of persons stalked by a former intimate partner reported violence and control during their relationship, something that is a defining marker of domestic violence, and that Oswego County Opportunities, Inc. (OCO) Service to Aid Families (SAF) program sees daily.

 “There is a real and frighteningly significant connection between stalking and intimate partner violence,” said SAF Community Response Coordinator Stacie France.
 “Many abusers use stalking to intimidate and control their victims.
 We see many cases where a partner or ex-partner tracks, monitors, follows, watches, spreads rumors, shows up unannounced, threatens, or otherwise scares the victim.
 And it can occur before, during, or after a relationship.”

-Community members looking to assist victim and survivors can also consider donating pre-paid minute cards to the SAF Program.
-“Some victims and survivors we serve may not have access to a phone or it may not be safe for them to use their phone because the abuser is monitoring it or tracking them,” said France.
+Community members looking to assist victims and survivors can also consider donating pre-paid minute cards to the SAF Program.
+“Some victims and survivors we serve may not have access to a phone or it may not be safe for them to use their phone because it is being monitored or tracked” said France.
 “Donations of pre-paid minute cards or pre-paid cell phones are incredibly generous and very much appreciated by the survivors we serve, and can have a positive impact on their safety.”